 Day care programme

-Presently there are 33 children and youth attending our day care programme.
+There are up to 30 children and youth attending our day care programme.
 This group is very mixed and ranging from five to over thirty-years-old with various disabilities and individual special needs.
 Many of them have learning disabilities often combined with a poor concentration span and hyperactivity.
 Some have multiple impairments and require diverse therapeutic interventions and medical help.
 Others are severely physically disabled and in need of intensive physiotherapy and are therefore not able to attend mainstream schools.
 Several students are hearing impaired and need to wear hearing aids and require a lot of training to be able to learn to speak, or to read and write.

 The daily schedule is important for children with special needs as it helps them to integrate and to orientate themselves: In the morning, on arrival between 8.30 and 9 am, each child brushes their teeth.
 The “morning circle” is a lively event to start the day.
 It gets prepared by different team members, including our volunteers.
 Activities such as body awareness exercises, games, singing and a short meditation are included.